 Rashi, quoting the Talmud and Midrash, explains:

-Because the tribes of Israel were mocking him, saying Have you seen this son of the fattener, whose mother's father fattened calves for idolatrous sacrifices, and now he goes and kills a prince in Israel?!
-Therefore, G-d traced his lineage to Aaron.
-(Pinchas' maternal grandfather was Jethro, who prior to his conversion to Judaism, was a pagan priest).
+Because the tribes of Israel were mocking him, saying: Have you seen this son of the fattener, whose mother’s father fattened calves for idolatrous sacrifices, and now he goes and kills a prince in Israel?!
+Therefore, G‑d traced his lineage to Aaron.

 This explanation, however, seems to raise more questions than it answers:

-(a) What set "the tribes of Israel" against Pinchas?
-The animosity of one tribe, the tribe of Shimon, would be understandable: he killed their leader and put an end to their pagan orgy.
-But why was he condemned by the entire community of Israel, most of whom were outraged by Zimri's act and were doubtless grateful for Pinchas' stopping the plague?
+a) What set “the tribes of Israel” against Pinchas?
+The animosity of one tribe, the tribe of Simeon, would be understandable: he killed their leader and put an end to their pagan orgy.
+But why was he condemned by the entire community of Israel, most of whom were outraged by Zimri’s act and were doubtless grateful for Pinchas’s stopping the plague?

 According to this, the questions posed above answer each other.

-The tribes of Israel knew that the case of Zimri warranted the law that "Zealots smite him."
-But they were skeptical of Pinchas' motivations.
-Why is it, they asked, that no one -- not Moses, not the elders, nor anyone in the entire leadership of Israel -- was moved to assume the role of zealot, save for Pinchas, "the youngest of the band"?
+The tribes of Israel knew that the case of Zimri warranted the law that “zealots smite him.”
+But they were skeptical of Pinchas’s motivations.
+Why is it, they asked, that no one—not Moses, not the elders, nor anyone in the entire leadership of Israel—was moved to assume the role of zealot, save for Pinchas, “the youngest of the band”?
 Was Pinchas the most caring and selfless one of them all?
 Far more likely, said they, that what we have here is an angry young man who thinks he found a Torah-sanctioned outlet for his aggression.

-A bit of digging around in the skeletons of Pinchas' family closet only reinforced their initial doubts.
-Of course, they said, look at his grandfather!
+A bit of digging around in the skeletons of Pinchas’s family closet only reinforced their initial doubts.
+Of course, they said.
+Look at his grandfather!
 Few professions are as inhumane as the fattening of calves for slaughter.
-The fact of Jethro's idolatry is not what is relevant here, but his nature and personality.
-Pinchas, the "tribes of Israel" reasoned, must have inherited his grandfather's natural cruelty, and proceeded to clothe it in the holy vestments of zealotry.
+The fact of Jethro’s idolatry is not what is relevant here, but his nature and personality.
+Pinchas, the “tribes of Israel” reasoned, must have inherited his grandfather’s natural cruelty, and proceeded to clothe it in the holy vestments of zealotry.

-So G-d explicitly attached Pinchas' name to Aaron, the gentlest, most peace-loving man that Israel knew.
-Aaron, the "lover of peace and pursuer of peace, one who loves humanity and brings them close to Torah."
-In character and temperament, G-d was attesting, Pinchas takes after his other grandfather, Aaron.
-Not only is he not inclined to violence -- -it is the very antithesis of his natural temperament.
-Pinchas is a man of peace, who did what he did with the sole aim of "turning away My wrath from the children of Israel."
+So G‑d explicitly attached Pinchas’s name to Aaron, the gentlest and most peace-loving man that Israel knew.
+Aaron, the “lover of peace and pursuer of peace, one who loves humanity and brings them close to Torah.”
+In character and temperament, G‑d was attesting, Pinchas takes after his other grandfather, Aaron.
+Not only is he not inclined to violence—it is the very antithesis of his natural temperament.
+Pinchas is a man of peace, who did what he did with the sole aim of “turning away My wrath from the children of Israel.”

 This also explains the significance of another statement by Rashi.
-After emphasizing that Pinchas was Aaron's grandson, the Torah writes: "And the name of the smitten Israelite, who was smitten with the Midianite, was Zimri the son of Salu, a tribal prince of the Shimonites."
-On which Rashi comments, "On the same occasion that the righteous ones lineage was cited in praise, the wicked ones lineage was cited in detriment."
-But what detriment is there in Zimri's being a Shimonite prince?
+After emphasizing that Pinchas was Aaron’s grandson, the Torah writes: “The name of the smitten Israelite, who was smitten with the Midianite, was Zimri the son of Salu, a tribal prince of the Simeonites.”
+On which Rashi comments, “On the same occasion that the righteous one’s lineage was cited in praise, the wicked ones lineage was cited in detriment.”
+But what detriment is there in Zimri’s being a Simeonite prince?

-Those who looked with a negative eye on Pinchas' motives, saw his cruelty even more strongly underscored when contrasted with the motives of the man he killed.
-Pinchas slew a man, while that man was engaged in an act of love; Pinchas was giving vent to his own violent passions, while Zimri acted out of a selfless concern for his constituents, putting his own life on the line (for surely he knew that some zealot might take it upon himself to kill him) to save his tribe through his bold attempt to legitimize their sins.
-If Pinchas did the right thing -- these critics were saying -- he did it for all the wrong reasons, while Zimri might have done a wrong thing, but was motivated by an altruistic love for his people.
+Those who looked with a negative eye on Pinchas’s motives saw his cruelty even more strongly underscored when contrasted with the motives of the man he killed.
+Pinchas slew a man while that man was engaged in an act of love; Pinchas was giving vent to his own violent passions, while Zimri acted out of a selfless concern for his constituents, putting his own life on the line (for surely he knew that some zealot might take it upon himself to kill him) to save his tribe through his bold attempt to legitimize their sins.
+If Pinchas did the right thing—these critics were saying—he did it for all the wrong reasons, while Zimri might have done a wrong thing, but was motivated by an altruistic love for his people.

-G-d, who knows the heart of every man, spoke to dispel this distorted picture.
-Pinchas, He attested, inherited the peace-loving nature of his grandfather, while Zimri was every inch a descendent of Shimon, whom Jacob rebuked for his heated and violent nature. ("Cursed be their anger, it was fierce," said Jacob of Shimon and Levi, rebuking them for the massacre of Shechem and their plot against Joseph, "and their wrath, for it was cruel" -- Genesis 49:5.)
+G‑d, who knows the heart of every man, spoke to dispel this distorted picture.
+Pinchas, He attested, inherited the peace-loving nature of his grandfather, while Zimri was every inch a descendant of Simeon, whom Jacob rebuked for his heated and violent nature. (“Cursed be their anger, for it was fierce,” said Jacob of Shimon and Levi, rebuking them for the massacre of Shechem and their plot against Joseph, “and their wrath, for it was cruel”—Genesis 49:5.)

-Indeed, the Talmud describes a hypocrite as one who "does the deeds of Zimri, and asks to be rewarded like Pinchas."
-Zimri's kindness was the ultimate hypocrisy: instead of fulfilling his role as the leader of his people by prevailing upon them to cease the behavior that was destroying them, he pursued the fulfillment of his own passions, without regard to the terrible consequences to their spiritual and physical well-being -- -all the while disguising his act as selfless and self-sacrificial.
-In contrast, Pinchas deed was "hypocritical" in the positive sense: ostensibly violent and cruel, but in truth a selfless act of peace.
+Indeed, the Talmud describes a hypocrite as one who “does the deeds of Zimri, and asks to be rewarded like Pinchas.”
+Zimri’s kindness was the ultimate hypocrisy: instead of fulfilling his role as the leader of his people by prevailing upon them to cease the behavior that was destroying them, he pursued the fulfillment of his own passions without regard to the terrible consequences to their spiritual and physical wellbeing—all the while disguising his act as selfless and self-sacrificial.
+In contrast, Pinchas’s deed was “hypocritical” in the positive sense: ostensibly violent and cruel, but in truth a selfless act of peace.